s-t-e-v/phpforum/README.md

 ### Website launching

-- if you cloned the project on your local machine, ensure you followed the install steps
+- If you cloned the project on your local machine, ensure you followed the install steps
+- Ensure you have xampp running.
+You can start the process with `/opt/lampp/lampp start`
-- launch xampp and access in your browser the following url: https://localhost/your_project_folder_name/public/
+- go to http://phpforum in your browser
 - you can also access the website on live demo throught the following link: [link to demo](https://example.com)

 ### Navigation